LGN520/farreach-public/tech_report.md

 		* KV miss pass
 	+ Put pass
 		* Without eviction pass
-	+ TODO: Put pass (with eviction)
-		* Need to clone a packet: how to distinguish cloned packet?
-- TODO: Use MAT to replace complex if-else
+		* With eviction pass
+			* Modify original packet as put response and send it back
+			* Clone a packet as put request for eviction
+				- TODO: use another type to notify server that it does not require a response
 - TODO: create the same number of sockets in server to enable concurrency
 - TODO: add CBF for existence index
 - TODO: add backup KV for scan